theusaf/town-of-salem-edit-xml/README.md

 # town-of-salem-edit-xml
-Userscript for editing Town of Salem's xml files (web)
+Userscript for editing Town of Salem's XML files (web)

 ## How to use?
 - Install a script manager like [Tampermonkey](https://tampermonkey.net)